Bridgit Mendler: Lyrical themes and songwriting

-Thematically, Guilherme Tintel of Portal It Pop has noted that Mendler wasn't immature as the first work of other Hollywood artists.
+Thematically, Guilherme Tintel of Portal It Pop has noted that Mendler was not immature as the first work of other Hollywood Records artists.
 Tintel compares her songs to Jessie J, Katy Perry, Natalia Kills and Taylor Swift.
 Mendler said that the writing process isn't hard, because she was influenced by her own experiences.
 Her debut single, "Ready or Not", talks about self-confidence and deal with boys.
-To Pop Dirt Mendler said: "I consider myself to be that girl sitting at the curb waiting for the world, so I think it’s a great message to send to just go for the things that you want to take charge of".
-Her debut album discussed relationships ("Rocks at My Window", "Top of the World", "Love Will Tell Us Where to Go", "The Fall Song" and "Hold On for Dear Love"), break-up ("5:15"), alienation and romantic chaos ("Hurricane" and "Forgot to Laugh"), self-confidence ("Ready or Not"), self-esteem ("City Lights"), friendship ("We're Dancing"), money ("All I See Is Gold") and blonde girls ("Blonde").
+To Pop Dirt Mendler said: "I consider myself to be that girl sitting at the curb waiting for the world, so I think it's a great message to send to just go for the things that you want to take charge of".
+Her debut album discussed relationships ("Rocks at My Window", "Top of the World", "Love Will Tell Us Where to Go", "The Fall Song" and "Hold On for Dear Love"), break-up ("5:15"), alienation and romantic chaos ("Hurricane" and "Forgot to Laugh"), self-confidence ("Ready or Not"), self-esteem ("City Lights"), friendship ("We're Dancing"), and blonde girls ("Blonde").

-To Hartford Courant she commented that writing is a compulsion.
+To Hartford Courant, she commented that writing is a compulsion.
 "It's also something I really enjoy.
 I like to create.
 It's part of being a recording artist.
 I love to write songs".
 Mendler also said she didn't want to make commercial songs, but timeless songs.
 "I want to make music that stands the test of time.
 You look at what Bob Dylan and artists like him have done and you just can't help but be blown away.
 I'm just glad I have the opportunity to start with this and I just want to take it as far as I can.
 I wanted variety and to just make things really interesting.
 This isn't just something that comes out of a machine.
 It came out of me.
 This isn't about product.
 I want to grow as an artist.
 I remember listening to certain recording artists and songs that had a really big impact on me".